ver045/SQL_Challenge/README.md

 Data Modeling:
 Inspect the CSVs and sketch out an ERD of the tables.
+Tools that can be used can be found here: http://www.quickdatabasediagrams.com.

 Data Engineering:
 Use the information obtained to create a table schema for each of the six CSV files.
 Specify data types, primary keys,